LunaBegray/pirate-browser-extension/README.md

 License
 This extension is open-source, so feel free to contribute, modify, and use it in your own projects.
 Just be sure to give credit where credit is due, and don't forget to add a pirate emoji in your README! 🏴‍☠️

-This should help any user or developer understand what the extension is, how to use it, and how to modify it!